Last Updated Jan 15, 2020.

 3. Filing for a Green Card

-Once your I-130 is approved, you are permitted to file for a green card and therefore obtain lawful permanent residence.
+Once your I-130 is approved, you may be permitted to file for a green card and hopefully obtain lawful permanent residence.
 The filing process depends on relative status and where you are currently living.

 Immediate Relatives: